EY4180/Networking-Project/README.md

 my program reuses ID's (e.g. if client with ID=2 leaves, and a new client connects, the ID will be 2).
 Given the hard-coded limit, this method is the best avaliable for scalability.

+## Additional Notes
+Because my project was completed very early, my implementation may be a little bit different from what was outlined in the lecture released a week before the project was due.
+So it was a little too late to change my implementaion.

+For example, I do not use thread pools or queues.
+And instead use a simple list structure containing instances of players - with a couple of threads running in parallel.

+Some of the issues like data races are not present in my program.
+This is because the only operations im performing on the shared data is atomic.
+And python does a pretty good job of making these operations thread-safe.